Garden Collection Plant Listing

-(thun BURR jee ah) Since the appearance of the vegetative-propagated Thunbergias on the market, these plants are celebrating a real renaissance.
-They are tender perennials, but are mostly grown as annuals because they grow quickly and produce flowers the first season.
+(thun BURR jee ah) Thunbergia alata Since the appearance of the vegetative-propagated Thunbergias on the market, these plants are celebrating a real renaissance.
+They are tender perennials but are mostly grown as annuals because they grow quickly and produce flowers in the first season.
 The showy, funnel-shaped flowers stand out above the arrow-shaped leaves.
-This vigorous, low maintenance… Read more »
+This… Read more »

 TIBOUCHINA – Princess Flower

-(tib oo CHEE nah) Tibouchina is a wonderful, colourful accent plant that will give a tropical flair to your containers.
+(tib oo CHEE nah) Tibouchina urvilleana Tibouchina is a wonderful, colourful accent plant that will give a tropical flair to your containers.
 Large, royal purple blossoms create a spectacular sight when in full bloom.
 Tibouchina is great as a specimen or as an accent in a mixed container.
-It can be grown into a rounded shrub or… Read more »
+It can be grown into a rounded… Read more »

 TORENIA – Wishbone Flower

 Part of the fun of snapdragons is that you can snap/pinch the flowers just about in the middle and the “dragon’s” mouth will open and shut.
-An old time favourite with a new twist, Tried & True Trailing Snapdragon Fruit Salad™ Series sport long lasting blooms along trailing stems.
-Small, dark green leaves are an… Read more »
+An old-time favourite with a new twist, Tried & True Trailing Snapdragon Fruit Salad™ Series sport long-lasting blooms along trailing stems.
+Small, dark green leaves provide an exceptional backdrop… Read more »

-(ver BEE nah) Tried & True Verbenas earn top marks because of the wide range of colours available from intense jewel tones to serene pastel hues.
-They are free flowering, trailing, and produce an abundance of colourful flower clusters.
-It is easy for gardeners to be creative because almost any kind of arrangement is possible….
-Read more »
+(ver BEE nah) Verbena hybrid Verbenas earn top marks because of the wide range of colours available from intense jewel tones to serene pastel hues.
+They are free-flowering and have a semi-trailing growth habit.
+Flower clusters of verbena are held in continuously blooming circles atop the tips of the stems.
+These bloom stalks keep blooming and… Read more »